NannyML/nannyml/docs/tutorials/detecting_data_drift/drift_detection_for_model_outputs.rst

 Just The Code
 -------------

-If you just want the code to experiment yourself withinb a Jupyter Notebook, here you go:
+If you just want the code to experiment yourself within a Jupyter Notebook, here you go:

 .. code-block:: python